 The Human Rights Act

 The Human Rights Act is a UK law passed in 1998.
-It means that you can defend your rights in the UK courts and that public organisations (including the Government, the Police and local councils) must treat everyone equally, with fairness, dignity and respect.
+It lets you defend your rights in UK courts and compels public organisations (including the Government, police and local councils) to treat everyone equally, with fairness, dignity and respect.

 Who can use the Human Rights Act?

-The Human Rights Act may be used by every person resident in England or Wales regardless of whether or not they are a British citizen or a foreign national, a child or an adult, a prisoner or a member of the public.
+The Human Rights Act may be used by every person resident in the United Kingdom regardless of whether or not they are a British citizen or a foreign national, a child or an adult, a prisoner or a member of the public.
 It can even be used by companies or organisations (like Liberty).

 What does the Human Rights Act actually do?

-The human rights that are contained within this law are based on the articles of the European Convention on Human Rights.
+The human rights contained within this law are based on the articles of the European Convention on Human Rights.
 The Act ‘gives further effect’ to rights and freedoms guaranteed under the European Convention.
-What this actually means is that it does two things:
+It means:

-- Judges must read and give effect to legislation (other laws) in a way which is compatible with the Convention rights;
+- Judges must read and give effect to other laws in a way which is compatible with Convention rights.

 - It is unlawful for a public authority to act in a way which is incompatible with a Convention right.